 The Young International Scholars Autumn Research School is organized by the Research Group “Soft Authoritarianisms” at the U Bremen Excellence Chair Prof. Dr. Shalini Randeria, the U Bremen Research Project “Datenpolitiken und Autoritarismus: Digitale Verflechtungen und demokratische (Un-)-Möglichkeiten”, the Research Training Group “Contradiction Studies” and the Collaborative Research Platform “Worlds of Contradiction” (WoC) at the University of Bremen.
 It is funded by the University of Bremen and WoC.

 Deadline for applications: 10 July 2022

-We invite applications from outstanding MA-students, PhD-candidates and postdoctoral researchers in political, social or cultural science, geography, linguistics, law, international relations or related disciplines.
+We invite applications from outstanding MA-students, PhD-candidates and postdoctoral researchers in political and social science, anthropology, cultural studies, geography, linguistics, law, international relations or related disciplines.

 Find all relevant information here: yisares.uni-bremen.de